pstern17/DecisionLab/README.md

-# LateX notes for our models:
+# LaTeX notes for our models:
 https://www.overleaf.com/8866859754wrtrchgbmkpq#023867